Thomas Tyrwhitt

-Thomas Tyrwhitt (/ˈtɪrɪt/; 27 March 1730 – 15 August 1786) was an English classical scholar and critic.
+Thomas Tyrwhitt (/ˈtɪrɪt/; 27 March 1730 – 15 August 1786) was an English writer, classical scholar, and critic.
+He was best known for his edition of The Canterbury Tales in which he modernized the language and provided extensive notes as well as a glossary.

-Life
+Early life and education

 He was born in London, where he also died.
 He was educated at Eton College and Queen's College, Oxford.
 He was elected a fellow of Merton College, Oxford in 1755.
-In 1756 he was appointed under-secretary at war, in 1762 clerk of the House of Commons.
-In 1768 he resigned his post, and spent the remainder of his life in learned retirement.
-In February 1771 he was elected a Fellow of the Royal Society.
-In 1784 he was elected a trustee of the British Museum, to which he bequeathed a portion of his valuable library.
+In 1756, he was appointed under-secretary at war, in 1762 clerk of the House of Commons.
+In 1768, he resigned his post, and spent the remainder of his life in learned retirement.
+In February 1771, he was elected a Fellow of the Royal Society.
+In 1784, he was elected a trustee of the British Museum, to which he bequeathed a portion of his valuable library.